RowBrow/Interactive-Digital-Systems/README.md

 - ESP32: LEDs (Valid/Invalid) + MFRC522.

 **Idea #4** combines keycard and door control to create an advanced access system.
 The system uses a keycard to grant access and a simple JSON database in p5.js to manage user data.
 An ESP32 device controls LEDs that indicate valid or invalid access, and an MFRC522 RFID reader to scan keycards.

+The sketch directory contains the files needed to program the ESP32, while the [p5.js](./p5.js) contains the code to run as the server.